actris-cloudnet/dataportal-docs/overview.md

 data from measurement sites all over the Globe.
-Cloudnet consists of a [processing code](https://github.com/actris-cloudnet/cloudnetpy), [data portal](https://cloudnet.fmi.fi), and various [APIs](apis.md) to submit raw data and access higher level data products.
+Cloudnet consists of a [processing code](https://github.com/actris-cloudnet/cloudnetpy), [data portal](https://cloudnet.fmi.fi), and various [APIs](apis.md) to submit raw data and access processed data products.

 Cloudnet is also one key element of [ACTRIS](https://www.actris.eu/).
 ACTRIS Data Centre node for cloud profiling (CLU) utilizes Cloudnet ecosystem to serve official ACTRIS cloud